usnistgov/SFA/README.md

 - The STEP File Analyzer and Viewer is written in [Tcl](https://wiki.tcl-lang.org/)
 - Some of the Tcl code is based on [CAWT](http://www.cawt.tcl3d.org/)

-freeWrap wraps the SFA Tcl code to create an executable.
+freewrap wraps the SFA Tcl code to create an executable.

 - Download freewrap651.zip from <https://sourceforge.net/projects/freewrap/files/freewrap/freeWrap%206.51/>.
-More recent versions of freeWrap will **not** work with wrapping SFA.
+More recent versions of freewrap will **not** work with wrapping SFA.
 - Extract freewrap.exe and put it in the same directory as the SFA files that were downloaded from the 'source' directory.

-Several Tcl packages not included in freeWrap also need to be installed.
+Several Tcl packages not included in freewrap also need to be installed.

 - teapot.zip in the 'files' directory contains the additional Tcl packages
 - Create a directory C:/Tcl/lib